 So for me, while I was able to play valuable part in the clients’ personal journey as a healer, it was not sufficient in itself to guide the client and work with them as part of their self-development and unfolding process, whether this was for short term symptom relief or for a longer staged journey toward reaching their potential and wellbeing.

 So Five years ago I took the decision to retrain as a counsellor at the Psychosynthesis Trust in London, an accredited BACP course awarded by Middlesex University.
 I wished to play a more responsive and involved part in clients’ personal growth, development and healing and for me this was the way forward.
 I finally obtained a post graduate diploma in integrative psychosynthesis counselling at the end of May 2019.

 The Psychosynthesis Course, while centred on the psychology and orientation founded by Roberto Assagioli (1888 - 1974 ) also introduced other modalities and studies of human nature and paid attention to what have historically become known as the “4 forces of psychological development” which are: Analytic, Cognitive/Behavioural, Humanistic and Transpersonal.

 Since graduating from the Psychosynthesis Trust I have undertaken clinical work as a qualified counsellor and therapist.
-I now work from 2 locations (see home & contact pages) and as a volunteer counsellor at a local registered charity, having permanently left the financial world at the end of January 2020.
+I now work from 2 locations (see home & contact pages) and I have also joined the diploma training team at the Wantage Counselling and Training Centre, having permanently left the financial world at the end of January 2020.